bradministrator/rails-react/README.md

     rvm gemset create et
   ```

+  rvm is not necessary, but this is for my personal use ;-)

-  - Create a .envrc in the root of the project and set the following environment variables
+  - Set the folowing environment variables (found in config/database.yml)

-  ##Database:
+  - Alternatatively use a tool like [direnv](https://direnv.net/) to manage environment variables

+  ### Database:
   ```bash
     DEV_DB_DATABASE_HANDLE=
     DEV_DB_USERNAME=